Wednesday, 2 October 2013

 Accommodation: Variety of bunkhouses, bothies and youth hostels.
 See book for details.

-Sleeping out: Discreet wild camping close to the road is feasible in Glencoe
+Sleeping out: Discreet wild camping close to the road is feasible in Glencoe.

 Public transport: Scottish Citylink buses between Glasgow and Fort William run through Glencoe, and can pull over where you like.